A wordlist is a list of named words; you can add new words and look up

 semantics), so this word is questionable in portable programs.

-If non-portability is ok, find-name
+If non-portability is ok, find-name and friends are

 better (see Name token).